jayplin/ATdIT2_ML/assignment_1.md

     -done
 - Demonstrate this similar to  B, C-done and D

-# F Linear regression BOSTON
+# F Linear regression BOSTON- done
 _5 points_

 Train a linear regression model on the BOSTON dataset to predict median values of houses.
 Test it on the test set.